Garmin Edge 540 vs. Edge 840 (Solar): Which One to Buy?

 Maps & Navigation

-The 540, however, doesn’t offer address search or on-device course creation.
-Due to the smaller storage capacity (16 GB), you also won’t have enough space for multiple map regions.
-840 has two regions preloaded.
+The 540, however, doesn’t offer address search or on-device course creation because it lacks a touchscreen.
+The smaller storage capacity (16 GB) also means there won’t be enough space for multiple map regions.
+The 840 has two regions preloaded.

 Winner: Edge 840 (Solar)